Indian Meal Planning 101

 Helpful meal planning resources

-• How to stock your kitchen – Learn how to create a master grocery list, track your pantry items, and have a well-stocked kitchen so that you can cook delicious meals anytime you want!
+• How to stock your kitchen – Learn how to create a master grocery list, track your pantry items, and have a well-stocked kitchen to cook delicious meals anytime you want!

 • How to meal plan – A detailed guide on how to start meal planning.

-• Meal themes – how to use them – Check out these 20+meal themes that’ll help you create delicious meals that your whole family will love.
+• Meal themes – how to use them – Check out these 20+meal themes to help you create delicious meals that your whole family will love.

 • Pantry staples – Considering meal prepping?
 Make sure you have a few pantry staples always available in the kitchen so that you can meal prep whenever you have time.